2021 National League Division Series: Game 4

-In Game 4, the Dodgers jumped out to an early lead on a first inning RBI double by Trea Turner and a second inning sacrifice fly by Chris Taylor, driving Giants starter Anthony DeSclafani out of the game after just 1 2/3 innings, where he allowed the two runs on five hits.
+In Game 4, the Dodgers jumped out to an early lead on a first inning RBI double by Trea Turner and a second inning sacrifice fly by Chris Taylor, driving Giants starter Anthony DeSclafani out of the game after just 1 2/3 innings, having allowed the two runs on five hits.
 A two-run homer by Mookie Betts in the fourth inning off of Jarlin García extended the lead.
 Walker Buehler, starting on short rest for the first time in his career, pitched 4 1/3 innings for the Dodgers, walking two and giving up only three hits.
 He left the game with two runners on, one of whom (Evan Longoria), scored on a Darin Ruf ground out against Joe Kelly.
 The Dodgers got the run back on a Betts sacrifice fly off of Tyler Rogers.
 Kris Bryant drove in the Giants second run on a ground out against Blake Treinen in the eighth but the Dodgers put the game out of reach thanks to a Will Smith two-run homer in the bottom of the eighth against Jake McGee.
 They won 7–2 to tie the series up once more.